-How Are the Water Footprints of Consumer Goods Calculated?
+Hidden Water: How the Water Footprints of Consumer Goods are Calculated

-Water that is not felt or seen – known as virtual water – is required for almost every step in the production processes for many different raw materials and finished products.
+Hidden water is water that is not felt or seen and it is required for almost every step in the production processes for many raw materials and finished products.
 The water footprint of a product is calculated by adding up all of the water required for each step of the production process.
 Table 1 lists a sampling of water footprints for the manufacturing of some common consumer goods.

 Table 1.
 Water Footprint of Common Consumer Items.